threelittlemonkeys/seq2seq-pytorch/README.md

 # Encoder-Decoder RNNs in PyTorch

 A PyTorch implementation of encoder-decoder RNNs for sequence to sequence learning, adapted from [the PyTorch tutorial](http://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).

-It supports CUDA and mini-batch training.
+Supported features:
+- Mini-batch training with CUDA
+- Global attention (Luong 2015)

 ## Usage